goodrichnikolas/twitter/README.md

 ## Troubleshooting

 **"No accounts found"**
+- Run `account_scraper.py` to generate `accounts.csv`
-- Create `accounts.txt` with one username per line
+- Or create `accounts.txt` with one username per line
 - Make sure there are no typos in usernames

-**"Could not parse timestamp"**
-- Twitter sometimes shows full dates instead of relative times (e.g., "Jan 1")
-- The script will skip these and move to the next account
-- This usually happens with older posts

-**Browser issues**
+**"API key not found"**
+- Add your API key to `config.json` in the `api` section
+- Make sure the key is valid and has necessary permissions

+**"API rate limit exceeded"**
+- Your API service may have rate limits
-- Set `"headless": false` in config.json to see what's happening
+- Increase `check_interval_seconds` in config.json
-- Make sure you have playwright browsers installed: `playwright install chromium`
+- Consider upgrading your API plan

 **Telegram notifications not working**
 - Run `python notifier.py` to test